lan13005/q-values/README.md

 Things you need to configure:
 1. Most importantly the settings at the top of the run.py file needs to configured properly.
 2. The distribution for the signal and bkg must be given. "main" program uses fitFunc, background, and signal function definitions defined in helperFunc.h.
 A bernstein polynomial bkg is taken with a Gaussian signal.
 The parameter limits must be set also be set in helperFunc.h.
-Bernstein polynoimal is useful since it can be made non-negative for any domain.
+Bernstein polynoimal is useful since it can be made non-negative for postive domain.

 ## Outputs